Updated May 2020

 Except in the circumstances where the company has both failed to report and pay a relevant amount of PAYG withholding or a GST liability within three (3) months of the due date for payment, a Director Penalty for failure to pay PAYG withholding or a GST liability will be remitted and personal liability avoided where, within 21 days of the Director receiving the Director Penalty Notice, the company:

 - appoints an Administrator under Sections 436A, 436B or 436C of the Corporations Act, or

 - appoints a Liquidator to wind up the company.

 Lock Down Director Penalty Notices

-Where the company has not reported or paid PAYG withholding within three (3) months of the due date or SGC liability amounts by the due date, a Director Penalty will only be remitted if the company pays the debt.
+Where the company has not reported or paid PAYG withholding or a GST liability within three (3) months of the due date or SGC liability amounts by the due date, a Director Penalty will only be remitted if the company pays the debt.
 That is, the appointment of an Administrator or a Liquidator following receipt of a Director Penalty Notice in these circumstances will not absolve the Director from personal liability for the Lock Down Director Penalty amount.

 Where a company applies for a payment arrangement to pay the relevant debt, the Commissioner of Taxation is prevented from taking any steps to recover a Director Penalty so long as the arrangement is being performed.
 However, the making of the payment arrangement either before or following the issue of a Director Penalty Notice will not cause the Director Penalty to be remitted unless the payment arrangement results in payment of the debt in full.